If you’re looking for things to do in Lago Maggiore, check out my frankly brilliant list covering everything there is to do there.

 In peak season there’s a steamer that goes from Locarno to Stresa – a wonderful way to experience the magic of the lake.

 Or you could look for the Mottarone Cable Car – it departs from Stresa and you can see out to Lake Orta, the Alps and Po Valley.
 There’s one stop halfway up at Alpine Gardens, and a second one at Mount Mottarone.
+I love a good view in Italy, the cable cars were one of the best things about my skiing trip to Champoluc a few years ago.

 Wish we’d done that now!

 You can do a half day boat tour from Stresa – all organised and narrated for you.
 Book in advance to guarantee a seat.
+Boat trips to see other villages are a Lago Maggiore must see.

 Car travel time from Luino to Stresa: 1 hour 20 mins / 80km